What Max's Turtles All the Way Down Gets Right (& Wrong) About Latina Teens With OCD

 Additionally, Aza’s storyline is honest, exploring the ways mental illness can result in self-centeredness and selfishness.
 It’s tiring to see narratives around mental illness that majorly focus on depression and suicide and how all we need is community that will care for us in times of need.
 The reality is that mental illness requires difficult and intense internal and external work so we can survive the symptoms and thought-patterns caused by said mental illness.
 And it might not be fair, but ultimately, each of us is responsible for working on ourselves and managing our symptoms.

 Turtles All The Way Down gets to this difficult truth.
-Through Aza’s relationship with her best friend Daisy (Cree Cicchino), a Star Wars nerd with a lot of personality, the film explores how Aza’s OCD and anxiety affects the people closest to her and how these relationships can motivate mentally ill people to work on mitigating their symptoms to live a better and fuller life.
+Through Aza’s relationship with her best friend Daisy (Cree), a Star Wars nerd with a lot of personality, the film explores how Aza’s OCD and anxiety affects the people closest to her and how these relationships can motivate mentally ill people to work on mitigating their symptoms to live a better and fuller life.
 Aza’s journey is one of self-discovery, but it also exposes how much work and dedication mental health can require, which is ultimately a really good example for any young Latine person watching.

 “